Fortune-0/alx-system_engineering-devops/0x14-mysql/README.md

 Email: fortunepeterspc07@gmail.com

 OBJECTIVE
-installing Mysql on the sservers
+installing Mysql on the sservers.